OU-Libraries/cdm-util-scripts/README.md

 ### catchertidy

-Unlike the other cdm-util-scripts, `catchertidy` GUI and CLI interfaces differ in their required inputs because the GUI has a configuration feature that reconciles field nicks with field metadata not present in the CLI.
+Unlike the other cdm-util-scripts, `catchertidy` GUI and CLI interfaces differ in their inputs because the GUI has a configuration feature that reconciles field nicks with field metadata not present in the CLI.
 The GUI `catchertidy` interface takes:
 * An optional CONTENTdm instance URL
 * An optional CONTENTdm collection alias
 * A cdm-catcher `edit` action JSON file